GoldenDog190/reading-notes-201/class-01.md

 - Wireframe: a simple sketch of the key information that needs to go on each page of the site.

-**Design**
+**Design:**
 - Getting message across using design:
   * Content - web pages use the content to communicate
   * Prioritizing - make parts of the page look distinct from surrounding content to draw attention to those parts of the page
   * Organizing - group together related content into blocks/ chunks to make the page look simpler and eaiser to understand

 - Visual Hierarchy: the order in which your eyes perceive what they see
-  * create a visual hierarchy by contrasting size, color, style, and images to get key message across and make things easier to find.
+  * Create a visual hierarchy by contrasting size, color, style, and using images to get key message across and make things easier to find.

 - Grouping & Similarity:
-  *
+  * Organize visual elements and information into groups by proximity, closer, continuance, white space, color, and borders.
+Also, use a consistant style and headings to seperate topics.

 - Designing Navigation:
-  *
+  * Site navigation helps people find where they want to go on the site, what your site is about, and how it is organized.
+  * Principles of navigation: be concise, clear, selective, provides content, interactive, and is consistant.
+  * Large sites might have primary, secondary, and teriary navigation

 ## JavaScript Introduction & Chapter 1 "The ABC of Programmimg":